The Atiyah class of generalized holomorphic vector bundles: Generalized holomorphic vector bundles

 \end{Cor}

 A vector bundle $E$ on a Poisson manifold $(M,\pi)$ is called a \emph{ Poisson module} (\cite{G,Hitchin4}) if there is a bracket $\{\cdot,\cdot\}:C^\infty(M)\times \Gamma(E)\to \Gamma(E)$ such that

-where $\{f,g\}_M$ is the Poisson bracket on $M$. \begin{Pro} Let $E$ be a generalized holomorphic vector bundle on a generalized complex manifold $M$.
-Then it is associated with a Poisson module structure given by
+where $\{\cdot,\cdot\}_M$ is the Poisson bracket on $M$. \begin{Pro} Let $E$ be a generalized holomorphic vector bundle over a generalized complex manifold $M$.
+Then $E$ is a Poisson module on the Poisson manifold $M$ with the Poisson bracket given by \eqref{Poisson}.
+Given any trivialization as in Definition \ref{Definition3.1} and the corresponding local frame $\{e_1,\cdots,e_r\}$ for $E$ on the open subset of $U_i$ of $M$, we have